ballerina-attic/docs-ballerina-vscode-extension/en/docs/references/convert-json-to-records.md

     }
     ```

-2. Open the Command palette in the VS Code editor (Default: `Ctrl + Shift + P`).
+2. Open the Command Palette in the VS Code editor (shortcut: `Ctrl + Shift + P`).

-3. Search for **Paste JSON as Record** and select that option.
+3. Select the **Paste JSON as Record** option.

     ![Paste a JSON](../img/record-editor/paste-JSON.gif){.cInlineImage-full}

+    !!!
+Info
-4. The command will generate separate record definitions accordingly.
+        The command will generate separate record definitions accordingly.